j0py/j0py/README.md

 2022
 - the Tidal thing is now called "Pmini", an eventpattern generator with a compact syntax lightly derived from Tidal "mini notation"

+2023
+- the Tidal thing renamed itself to "Tidy" with "Pmini" as a spin-off.
+Evolving and getting better and better.
+Last week i could make the numbers for euclidean rhythms patternable too!

 <!---
 j0py/j0py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.